Fish Care for Catch and Release

 Questioner: Just come and drop him a word.
 Tell him to get rid of those bags don't use them.

-Gene: I like the black bags because you can't see what you've caught.
+Man: I like the black bags because you can't see what you've caught.

 Questioner: Right, well that's, everybody likes that.

-Gene: Those holding tanks that you can sit there an eyeball a fish for a while after the weigh in are great because then you can address any problems that they might have.
+Man: Those holding tanks that you can sit there an eyeball a fish for a while after the weigh in are great because then you can address any problems that they might have.
 Whether they have a bladder issue or whatever you can address those problems as a tournament official or as just a fisherman that knows how to do this that we've been educated and we know it.

 What we ask in Sure Life, what we ask you to do, is to watch the video and read about this stuff and then go tell and educate other people about it because the more tournament anglers that know about this, the more tournament directors that know about this and are able to educate these anglers, the better off our fish are going to be.
 Okay?